Open Accessibility Menu

 According to data from the National LGBT Health Education Center, lesbian, gay and bisexual women also have a 27 percent higher prevalence of bacterial vaginosis than heterosexual women, with the percentage increasing (73-95 percent) for monogamous female couples.

-Some essential checkups ALL women should have include:
+Some essential checkups all women should have include:

 • Pap tests